gary-archer/oauth.websample2/README.md

 A sample focused on the following OAuth areas for SPAs and APIs:

 - The SPA uses the traditional OpenID connect flow, with session management features
-- The API uses extensible claims for authorization
+- The API authorizes access to data using claims from multiple data sources

 ## Views